exorgroup/APEX/ExorGroup/ApexPro/docs/widgets/info-tub.md

 Issue: Image not displaying
 Solution: Verify the image URL is accessible and returns a valid image format (PNG, JPG, SVG)

-Issue: Alignment not working as expected
+Issue: Alignment not working as expected <br/>
 Solution: Ensure alignment values are exactly "left", "center", or "right" (case-sensitive)

-Issue: Widget appears too wide on mobile
+Issue: Widget appears too wide on mobile <<br/>
 Solution: The widget is responsive by default, but you may need to adjust the container's CSS grid or flexbox settings

-Issue: Custom classes not applying
+Issue: Custom classes not applying<br/>
 Solution: Verify that your custom CSS classes are loaded and have sufficient specificity to override default styles